 WRAP AROUND CARE

 Children here can board weekly, occasionally, or come as a day pupil to the school.
 Boarding seems very popular – 41% of all children in Year 3 and above board at least one night a week.
 The boarding houses look fairly standard to my eye though the girls dorms, as is so often the case, are in better nick than the boys dorms.
 Whilst WHS no longer offers morning academic Saturday school, kids can still sleep over on Friday nights.
 WHS have also introduced Mastery Mornings for Years 7 & 8 with workshops and classes and Sporting Saturdays take place each term so parents will be able to attend competitive sporting fixtures on selected weekends.

 WORD ON THE GROUND

-The mums I’ve spoken to are very pro the school, happy with the academic side, and the music, drama and sport.
+The parents I’ve spoken to are pro the school, happy with the academic side, and the music, drama and sport.
 There are loads of opportunities for all kids to take part in sports teams (the school regularly fields A, B, C, and D teams).
 Like most schools I visit there are corners of scruffiness but there’s plenty of investment going in to solve that.
 There’s much anticipation about how the new head will make her mark (give her a chance, she’s only just started!) and a lot of excitement about how Stowe school, which is only 10 minutes away, will benefit the kids.

 THE MUDDY VERDICT

 Good for: Anyone looking for a traditional local prep-school with positive values but with all the extra curricular trimmings, with the ability to feed into all the top national senior schools.
 The relationship with Stowe School means that the extraordinary facilities at that school are now available to WHS pupils – a huge boon.
 The central town location is a plus for older children – the school actively outreaches to the community and other local schools.
 Anyone who likes the ethos of a non-selective school.

 Winchester House School, 44 High Street, Brackley, Northants, NN13 7AZ. winchester-house.org